photoprism/photoprism/docker/examples/arm64/README.md

 Image name on Docker Hub: [`photoprism/photoprism-arm64`](https://hub.docker.com/r/photoprism/photoprism-arm64)

-## Operating System and Hardware Requirements ##
+## System Requirements ##

-You need to boot your Raspberry Pi 3/4 with the parameter `arm_64bit=1` in `config.txt` to be able to use this image.
+You need to boot your Raspberry Pi 3/4 with the parameter `arm_64bit=1` in `config.txt` in order to use this image.
-A fast SD card and 4 GB of RAM are recommended, in addition you might want to add swap for large photo collections.

-Make sure your docker compose configuration contains the following setting:
+Alternatively, you can run the image on [UbuntuDockerPi](https://github.com/guysoft/UbuntuDockerPi).
+It's a 64bit Ubuntu Server with Docker pre-installed.

+Indexing large photo and video collections significantly benefits from fast, local SSD storage and enough memory for caching.

+If you're running out of memory - or other system resources - while indexing, please reduce the number of workers to a value less than the number of logical CPU cores.
+Also make sure your server has swap configured, so that indexing doesn't cause restarts when there are memory usage spikes.
+As a measure of last resort, you may additionally disable image classification using TensorFlow.

+To prevent permission issues, your docker-compose.yaml config must include the following security options:

 ```
   photoprism: